-If our shares of common stock become subject to the penny stock rules, it would become more difficult to trade our shares.
+If our shares of Common Stock become subject to the penny stock rules, it would become more difficult to trade our shares.

-The Securities and Exchange Commission (or SEC) has adopted rules that regulate broker-dealer practices in connection with transactions in penny stocks.
+The SEC has adopted rules that regulate broker-dealer practices in connection with transactions in penny stocks.
 Penny stocks are generally equity securities with a price of less than \$5.00, other than securities registered on certain national securities exchanges or authorized for quotation on certain automated quotation systems, provided that current price and volume information with respect to transactions in such securities is provided by the exchange or system.
-If we do not retain a listing on Nasdaq and if the price of our common stock is less than \$5.00, our common stock will be deemed a penny stock.
+If we do not retain a listing on Nasdaq and if the price of our Common Stock is less than \$5.00, our Common Stock will be deemed a penny stock.
 The penny stock rules require a broker-dealer, before a transaction in a penny stock not otherwise exempt from those rules, to deliver a standardized risk disclosure document containing specified information.
 In addition, the penny stock rules require that before effecting any transaction in a penny stock not otherwise exempt from those rules, a broker-dealer must make a special written determination that the penny stock is a suitable investment for the purchaser and receive (i) the purchaser's written acknowledgment of the receipt of a risk disclosure statement; (ii) a written agreement to transactions involving penny stocks; and (iii) a signed and dated copy of a written suitability statement.
-These disclosure requirements may have the effect of reducing the trading activity in the secondary market for our common stock, and therefore stockholders may have difficulty selling their shares.
+These disclosure requirements may have the effect of reducing the trading activity in the secondary market for our Common Stock, and therefore stockholders may have difficulty selling their shares.

-Our Parent owns approximately 59.18% of our common stock and will be able to exert a controlling influence over our business affairs and matters submitted to stockholders for approval.
+Our Parent owns approximately 59.2% of our Common Stock and will be able to exert a controlling influence over our business affairs and matters submitted to stockholders for approval.

-Our Parent owns approximately 59.18% of our common stock.
+Our Parent owns approximately 59.2% of our Common Stock.
 As a result, our Parent has control over all matters submitted to our stockholders for approval, including the election and removal of directors, amendments to our certificate of incorporation and bylaws, the approval of any business combination, and any other significant corporate transaction.
 These actions may be taken even if they are opposed by other stockholders, including public stockholders like you.